PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Multiplayer/Matches.md

 ![](img/Matches/1.png)

-The icons (highlighted above) give you the following capabilities:
+The icons give you the following capabilities:

   * ![](/img/fa/plus.png) Add a new Match configuration.
   * ![](/img/fa/edit.png) Edit this Match configuration.